cbrito3/kickstarter-analysis/README.md

       September through November, this leaves room for many interpretations.

 * What can you conclude about the Outcomes based on Goals?
   - The Outcomes based on Goals is that the percentage for successful keeps declining as the goal-amount keeps increasing until the 20% of 25000 to
     29999 where we can see an increase of the percentage and goal-amount, it reaches its maximum of 67% for the goal-amount of 35000 to 39999 through
     40000 to 44999 and then it declines again very sharply to 0 at the goal-amount of 45000 to 49999 and then increases again.
 On the other hand, for the percentage failed we can see from the beginning that it increases as the percentage and goal-amount increase, and the percentage canceled is flat.
 These two last percentages can be a prediction that the plays outcomes are more negative than positive.

 * What are some limitations of this dataset?
   - Some of the limitations of this dataset is that there is no comparison to be made between the other parent categories.

 * What are some other possible tables and/or graphs that we could create?
   - We could create a box plot graph to see if there are outliers in our data.
 This could give us a better understanding of the data and what we are analyzing.

 * What are some limitations of this dataset?
- - Some of the limitations of this dataset is
+  - Some of the limitations of this dataset is limited data on canceled theater projects and there were no examples of canceled plays in the subcategories.

 * What are some other possible tables and/or graphs that we could create?
   - We could create a box plot graph to see if there are outliears in our data.
 This could give us a better understanding of the data and what we are analyzing.